Understanding Excavation Requirements for Pavers

 Excavation Techniques and Depth

 Preparing the ground for pavers involves determining the right excavation depth and choosing between manual and mechanical digging methods.
-These steps ensure a solid base that prevents pavers from sinking or shifting over time.
+These steps make sure of a solid base that prevents pavers from sinking or shifting over time.

 Determining Appropriate Excavation Depth